terrazzoapp/terrazzo/docs/advanced/plugin-api.md

 ::: tip

 You don’t need to check for severity.
 Cobalt will handle warnings and errors for you.
-We only want to check for `'off'` so we save work and execute faster.
+We only want to check for `"off"` so we save work and execute faster.

 :::